-Remembering the Black Cuban Spring, the long winter, and the future spring
+Remembering the 2003 Black Cuban Spring, the long winter, and the new Black Spring

 The Economist in its December 14, 2005 issue published a conversation with Oswaldo Payá Sardiñas titled "An unsilenced voice for change" that outlined what had taken place: